-A study designed to investigate mammary tumor progression in rats fed soy protein isolate has reported that this diet is associated with increased progesterone receptor (PR) expression and tumors with more aggressive features.
+A study designed to investigate mammary tumor progression in rats fed soy protein isolate has reported that this diet promoted PR expression and more aggressive tumors.
 Increased consumption of soy and soy isoflavones (genistein and daidzein) have been reported to reduce breast cancer risk in women and in animal models of breast cancer.

 In one study, dietary intake of soy protein isolate in rats treated with a carcinogen to induce mammary tumors reduced tumor numbers but increased the number of more invasive tumors compared to rats on a control diet of milk protein (casein).
 The breast tissue of women consuming dietary soy supplements has been reported to have increased PR expression, whereas PR expression in the breast tissue of women on soy food-based diets has been found to be lowered.